albertaillet/CSC2025-sten/README.md

 ## Exercise 1 hints ##

-Below are a list of hints for algorithmic complexity exercises.
+Below is a list of hints for the algorithmic complexity exercises.
 Feel free to use them, or wait with reading them until you feel you need them!
 - Playing with logarithmic scale on the axes of the plots can be a big help.
-- Normalising all the measurement points of a benchmark by the first point, so that the first point is always = 1, can make it easier to see how different algorithms scale.
+- Normalising all the measurement points of a benchmark by the first point, so that the first point is always = 1, can make it easier to see how different algorithms scale. (*p*<sub>0</sub>, *p*<sub>1</sub>, *p*<sub>2</sub> ...) &rarr; (1, *p*<sub>1</sub>/*p*<sub>0</sub>, *p*<sub>2</sub>/*p*<sub>0</sub> ...)
 - In practice, not every "computational step" is the same.
 Additionally, there can be different amounts of overhead to different algorithms.
 This means that two different *O*(*N*) algorithms might not behave the same.
 - You may need quite a large range of values of *N* to get good results, considering the previous point.
-- If some algorithms start to get really slow with large *N*, you can disable them by commenting out the `#define`s in *src/parameters.hpp*.
-For example, commenting out `#define BENCH1` will prevent the benchmark "algorithm_1" from running.

 ## Exercise 2.0 - Measuring cache size ##

 > Related code: *src/ex2.0_cache.cpp*

 You've been given a program that behaves in a decidedly cache-unfriendly manner, exhibiting bad memory access patterns while processing a vector.
-You can use the Linux `perf` tool in order to study how the number of L1 cache misses and the runtime of program depend on the size of the vector in bytes *N*.
+You can use the Linux `perf` tool in order to study how the number of L1 cache misses and the runtime of the program depend on the size of the vector in bytes *N*.

 **Your task is to determine the size of the L1 data cache on your machine, using information of cache hits and misses.**

-`perf stat YOUR_PROGRAM` gathers a default set of statistics on your program, like runtime.
+`perf stat ./your_program` gathers a default set of statistics on your program, like runtime.
 There is however a lot more that `perf` can tell you.
 To get access to L1 cache information, you need to specify that you want to see the "events" related to L1 cache.

-`perf stat -e L1-dcache-loads,L1-dcache-load-misses YOUR_PROGRAM` records the number of times data is loaded from L1 cache, and how many times requested data is not found in L1 cache - i.e. cache hits and misses.
+`perf stat -e L1-dcache-loads,L1-dcache-load-misses ./your_program` records the number of times data is loaded from L1 cache, and how many times some requested data is not found in L1 cache - i.e. cache hits and misses.
 Note that L1 cache is actually split into two parts; **dcache**, which is used for data like your vector, and **icache**, used for CPU instructions, i.e. the actual machine code translation of the program you're running.
 We want to study how well this program uses the **dcache**.

 To see the full list of statistics that perf can track, run `perf list`.
 There's a lot!
 They can however be a bit tricky to figure out what they mean (and they can mean different things on different hardware).

 Suggestions for the exercise:
 - Examine the code.
 What is it doing?
 - How does the code achieve pseudo-random vector accesses?
-Why is this cache unfriendly?
+Why is this cache-unfriendly?
 - Run *build/ex2.0* and study the output.
 - Use `perf` to gather statistics on *build/ex2.0*.
 Record L1 dcache loads and misses for a range of vector sizes, by changing the *SIZE* `#define` and recompiling.
 - Plot the trend of the fraction of L1 dcache loads that miss as a function of the vector size in bytes.
 How and why do the L1 cache misses depend on the vector size?